isabella232/autospotting.io/content/faq.md

 ## Does AutoSpotting continuously search and use cheaper spot instances?

-If I attach autospotting to a auto scaling group that is 100% spot instances, will it autobid for cheaper compatible ones when found later on?
+If I attach autospotting to an AutoScaling group that is 100% spot instances, will it autobid for cheaper compatible ones when found later on?

 The answer is No. The current logic won't terminate any running spot instances